Eduard-Benedic/discrete_math/chapter_1/foundation.md

 Methods that produce propositions with the same truth value

-**Tautology** - A compound proposition that is always true no matter what the truth values of the propositional variables that occur in it
+**Tautology** - A compound proposition that is always true no matter what the truth values of the propositional variables that occur in it tauto - same logos - logic p ∨ ¬p - example of tautology.
+No matter what the truth values are it is also true.

+## Contradiction  - compound proposition that is always false
+p ∧ ¬p - always false => it is a contradiction

+## Contingency - a proposition that is neither Tautology or Contradiction

+### Logical Equivalences
+Compound propositionts that have the same truth values in all possible cases are called **logically equivalent**.
+The compound propositions p and q are called logically equivalent if p ↔ q is a tautology.
+The notation p ≡ q denotes that p and q are logically equivalent.

+**De Morgan Laws**

+CHECK PAGE 27 for the full table

+## Predicates and Quantifiers.
+The number is greater than 10
+The number - subject
+is greater than 10 - predicate
+The predicate refers to a property that the subject can have.